Britain's Imperial Air Routes, 1918 to 1939: Reviews

 According to a doctoral thesis from Sheffield Hallam University in 2014, the original book was the official account of the study of the air route to India for over 50 years.

 Illustrations

-Photographs in the book include Alcock and Brown and the world's first airline steward Jack Sanderson.
+Photographs in the book include Alcock and Brown and the world's first airline steward Jack Sanderson (age 14).
 The book also includes photographs of the chairmen and directors of Imperial Airways such as Sir Eric Geddes, Sir George Beharrel and George Woods Humphery, and several aircraft.